yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-locking-and-blocking.markdown

 layout: post
 title:  Locking and Blocking
 categories: XAP97NET
-parent:  transactions.html
+parent: transaction-overview.html
-weight: 100
+weight: 200
 ---

-{% summary %}Using optimistic and pessimistic locking to preserve the integrity of changes in multi-user scenarios.{% endsummary %}
+{% summary %} {% endsummary %}

-# Overview

 Locking of objects occurs in multi-user systems to preserve the integrity of changes, so that changes made by one process do not accidentally overwrite changes made by another process.
-GigaSpaces provides two strategies for locking objects: Optimistic and pessimistic.
+XAP provides two strategies for locking objects: Optimistic and pessimistic.
 Both of these are discussed below.
 The focus is on optimistic locking, the preferred strategy in the GigaSpaces context.